jessevdp/jessevdp.github.io/_includes/content/my-story.md

 My name is Jesse van der Pluijm.
-I'm a student, programmer and designer from the Netherlands who loves music, sports and life itself 😇
+I'm a student, programmer and designer from the Netherlands who loves music, sports and life itself.

 I'm a fan of kitesurfing, snowboarding, hiking & kickboxing.